bcoles/kasld/README.md

 This model means a component that segfaults, hangs, or exits with an error does not affect other components or the orchestrator.

-Tagged lines are parsed, aligned to the architecture's `KERNEL_ALIGN` boundary, validated against expected address ranges, assigned a method label (`exact`, `parsed`, `timing`, or `heuristic`), and grouped by section for consensus analysis.
-Components do not need to align addresses or validate ranges — report the raw leaked value and the orchestrator handles the rest.
+Tagged lines are parsed into structured records (type, region, position, confidence, bounds, sample), validated against the region's expected virtual address space, and merged across components by `(type, region, name)`.
+Components do not need to align addresses or validate ranges — they emit via the intent-revealing helpers and the orchestrator handles parsing, merging, bound tightening, and consensus.

 ### Phases